wp-plugins/zopim-live-chat/readme.txt

 * Install plugin from WordPress directory and activate it.
 * Under Zopim Chat section, click on Account Setup to link up your Zopim account.
 * Customize the chat widget to your preference.
-* Navigate to IM Chat Bots to setup chat bots.
 * Finally, make full use of our intuitive Dashboard to manage your chat widget.